Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Additional Case Study Details

 \subsection{Surrogate Models}

-In case study 1, we train a Bayesian PCE with 2-dimensional Legendre polynomials and a maximum total degree of 3, resulting in $D=10$ polynomials.
+In case study 1, we train a Bayesian PCE with 2-dimensional Legendre polynomials and a maximum total degree of 3, resulting in $J=10$ polynomials.
 We set a normal prior for the surrogate coefficients, $p(\surrcoeffs) = \mathcal{N}(0, 5)$, and a half-normal prior for the approximation error parameter, $p(\approxnoise) = \text{Half-}\mathcal{N}(0.5)$.

-In case study 2, we consider a Bayesian PCE with 3-dimensional aPC polynomials (see \cref{sec:co2}) and a maximum total degree of $3$, resulting in $D=19$ polynomials.
+In case study 2 and 3, we consider a Bayesian PCE with 3- and 4-dimensional aPC polynomials for the $\text{CO}_2$ model (see \cref{sec:co2}) and a maximum total degree of $3$, resulting in $J=19$ and $J=35$ polynomials respectively.
 Following \citet{buerkner2022fullybayesiansparsepce}, we place a sparsity-inducing R2D2 prior on the surrogate coefficients $\surrcoeffs$ with $R^2 \sim \text{Beta}(0.5, 2)$.
 For the approximation error we set the prior as $p(\approxnoise) = \text{Half-}\mathcal{N}(0.1)$.